-Also in 2018 the car race will take place, as tradition wants it, starting from Brescia and returning to Brescia between 16th and 19st May, on the traditional route Brescia-Rome-Brescia.
+Also in 2019 the car race will take place, as tradition wants it, starting from Brescia and returning to Brescia between 13th and 18st May, on the traditional route Brescia-Rome-Brescia.
 Along the route lie opportunities to admire the landscape, the art, and the history of Italy.
-Also in 2018 the race will contemplate four stages: the first is Brescia-Cervia Milano Marittima, the second is Cervia Milano Marittima-Rome, the third is Rome-Parma, the fourth is Parma-Brescia.
+Also in 2019 the race will contemplate four stages: the first is Brescia-Cervia Milano Marittima, the second is Cervia Milano Marittima-Rome, the third is Rome-Bologna, the fourth is Bologna-Brescia.

 Brescia is therefore the historic starting point and finish line of this magical automobile race, which the town profoundly wanted and created in mid-1900s and which has now taken place for nearly 90 years.
 The program, rules and catalogue along with a complete and detailed history of the Mille Miglia, is available on the official site of the race.